 - Play hiragana and katakana games to test how far your understanding

-Since you have mastered hiragana and katakana in the previous steps, you can begin to consistently memorize 10 or more new Japanese words everyday.
+If you have successfully mastered hiragana and katakana in the previous stages, you may proceed with memorizing at least ten new Japanese words daily.

-Further, if you have already mastered hiragana and katakana, you can try writing the words in hiragana or challenge yourself by writing them in katakana.
+Additionally, if you have already learned hiragana and katakana, you can test yourself by writing these new terms in hiragana or challenging yourself by writing them in katakana.

 If you can memorize 10 new Japanese vocabulary words every day, you will master 1,500 Japanese vocabulary words in one month, which is equivalent to JLPT N4 Vocabulary.
 Consistency is the key!
 Do not forget to review what you have learned at the end of the week!

-If you still have trouble writing hiragana or katakana, you can learn the Japanese vocabulary words by writing them in the alphabet first.
+If you struggle with writing hiragana or katakana, practise Japanese words by first writing them in the alphabet.

 Nowadays, for example, you can use many media and technologies: